arsalsid/EasyGenerator_Automation_Framework/README.md

 ## Description:

 This project contains automated tests for **Practice Page for Easy Generator** using JavaScript with Cypress and Mocha framework.
 The tests are designed to run both in UI mode and Headless mode, interacting with the application hosted locally on port 8080.
-Also, The tests follows Page Object Model Design pattern wihth Mochawsome reporting on headless mode.
+Also, The tests follows Page Object Model Design pattern with Mochawsome reporting on headless mode.
 Moreover, The verison controlling we used for code deployment is GitHub.

 ## Dependencies: